suvambasak/LEOCraft/README.md

 # Extend LEOCraft

 How do you extend LEOCraft to realize your LEO network design ideas?
-Look at the [documentation](/docs/index.md) of the LEOCraft project.
+Look at the [API documentation](/docs/html/LEOCraft/index.html) of the LEOCraft project.

 # License
 This work is licensed under the [MIT License](/LICENSE).